 Here are a few questions to discuss with your business insurance agent:

-- How much is your monthly overhead cost?
+- What are your monthly overhead costs?

 - Does your existing building have functional fire sprinklers?

-Who needs a business interruption coverage?
+Who needs business interruption coverage?

-How to get a free business interruption insurance quote
+How to get a free business interruption insurance quote: